Some Call It Loving: Plot

 Troy announces to Scarlett, who is in bed with a bald female lover, that he has purchased a Sleeping Beauty.
-Troy then goes to his regular gig at a nightclub, where he plays baritone sax and leads a 6-piece band.
-After his set, he checks in with a junkie named Jeff (Richard Pryor) to make sure he is taking the pills that Troy bought for him.
+Troy goes to his regular gig at a nightclub, where he plays baritone sax and leads a 6-piece band.
+After his set, he checks in with a junkie named Jeff to make sure that he is taking the pills that Troy bought for him.

 Scarlett and Troy live a cloistered life of privilege in their mansion.
 They play elaborate games with each other and a string of women.
 Currently, Scarlett is pretending to run a finishing school.
-Her newest student is a young woman named Angelica (Veronica Anderson), who dresses as a French maid and waits on Scarlett and Troy.
+Her newest student is a young woman named Angelica, who dresses as a French maid and waits on Scarlett and Troy.
 Scarlett gently corrects mistakes in Angelica's service.

-Meanwhile, the Sleeping Beauty awakes, and Troy discovers that her name is Jennifer.
+Meanwhile, the Sleeping Beauty awakens, and Troy discovers that her name is Jennifer.
 He gradually shows her around the house, as she acclimates to being awake for the first time in years.
 Together, they watch Scarlett and Angelica do a dance routine while dressed as nuns.
 When the jukebox switches to a tango, Troy hastily shuts it off and closes a curtain to hide the women from Jennifer.
 He puts her to bed.
-Jennifer thanks him for waking her, quoting Alfred Tennyson's "Sleeping Beauty": "I'd sleep another hundred years, O love, for such another kiss."
+Jennifer thanks him for waking her, quoting Alfred Tennyson's "Sleeping Beauty": "I'd sleep another hundred years, O love, for such another kiss".
 Troy jokes that he did not kiss Jennifer to wake her, and she responds that she did not sleep for 100 years.

-Troy heads back downstairs, turns the jukebox back on, and lifts the curtain.
+Troy heads downstairs, turns the jukebox back on, and lifts the curtain.
 Scarlett and Angelica have remained frozen in the same position from when Troy closed the curtain.
 The resume their dance.